Data Breach Insurance in Missouri

 • Health insurance information

-Any business that handles PII should invest in cyber liability insurance to mitigate costs in the event of a data breach.
+Any business that handles PII should invest in cyber insurance to mitigate costs in the event of a data breach.

 Businesses must report a a breach to all affected residents "without unreasonable delay."